RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/fabrication_considerations_for_3D_printing.md

 - PLA filament is a stiff but brittle 3D printing material.
 - Well suited for prototyping
 - Best for low-stress applications.
 Should not be the major load bearing of a mechanical structure.
-- Best 3D printer material for beginners due to ease of printing and minimal warp.
+- Best 3D printer material for beginners due to the ease of printing and minimal warp.

 Technologies: FDM, SLA, SLS